Chile Entry Requirements

 Entry permissions vary by nationality.
 Find your category below.

-Citizens of these countries can enter Chile without a visa for tourism or business purposes
+Citizens of these countries may enter Chile for tourism or business without a visa.

-Citizens of countries not eligible for visa-free entry or eVisa must apply at a Chilean embassy or consulate
+Citizens of countries not eligible for visa-free entry or ETA must obtain a tourist visa in advance.

 Arrival Process